 One output from the optics simulations is the desired properties of the mirrors, crystals and gratings that form the backbone of a beamline.
 These components must be manufactured with very high demands on surface roughness and slope errors.
 Some manufacturing of mirrors, e.g. bendable crystals for the Balder spectrometer, is undertaken in-house at MAX IV while others are purchased from specialist vendors or other synchrotron facilities around the world.
 The mechanical properties of the systems that hold and define the position and travel range of the optical components must in addition be defined according to e.g. the intended energy range of the beamline.
 Procurement of components and mechanical systems are generally handled by the individual beamline teams with support from the Beamline Office (BO).
 BO coordinates the process whereby requirements on the optics and optical systems are established and is also coordinating the manufacturing of blazed gratings.

 Metrology of optical components may be carried out in-house using a white-light interferometer and a Fizeau interferometer.
-The interferometers are operated by the Stability, Alignment and Metrology (SAM) team.

 - , Beamline Office, soft X-ray mirror and systems procurement support, coordination of grating manufacturing

 - , Beamline Office, hard X-ray optical systems procurement support